mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_assignments.md

 * Address the following:
   * What have you learned?
   * What has been challenging?
   * How has your relationship with technology changed?
 What about your conception of data?
+Mapping?
   * What would you have done differently?
+  * What was your biggest achievement in this course?
+  * What lesson have you learned from this course that you can apply in the future?